csawlogo.jpg

 Three known sons are identified for Ednyfed: Clydwyn (which occurs as Glotguin and Gletwin), Tudwal (cited as Tutagual and Tutwawl) and Dyfnwal.
 We shall defer our discussion of Dyfnwal for a moment to trace the descendants of his brothers.
 Clydwyn had no identified sons, and the marriage matches made by his two daughters have been shown previously.[4]

 Tudwal ap Ednyfed, born c.
 355, was the ancester of the family who lived on, and probably ruled, the Isle of Man until it failed in the male line in the eighth century.
 It's princess, Celenion ferch Tudwal ap Anarawd, married Sandde ap Alcwn of the lineage of Llywarch Hen and was the great-grandmother of Merfyn Frych.[7]
-According to the traditional lore, Tudwal's descendants had been forced from their homelands in northwest Britain in the fifth century and resettled on the Isle of Man.
+According to the traditional lore, Tudwal's ancestors had been forced from their homelands in northwest Britain in the fifth century and resettled on the Isle of Man.

 The final son of Ednyfed ap Anwn Dynod was Dyfnwal; some of his citations add the epithet "Hen"[8] This has made for much confusion with a wholly different man called Dyfnwal Hen who lived about three generations later.[9]
 It is necessary to determine the probable era of the man in a given citation to know which Dyfnwal was meant.
 We shall begin with a chart constructed from the data found in Bonedd y Saint, #18 and Buchedd Llawddog: